-- Use SIP telephony in local network only: No SIP user data is required if telephone calls are to be made within the local network only (for example, to softphones installed on computers). - Register with SIP provider for global SIP telephony: Enter the user data that you received from your SIP provider upon registration into the appropriate fields (SIP User Name, SIP ID, SIP Password and Registry).
-If the cameras are set to automatically obtain their IP addresses via DHCP, then make sure that a valid
+- Activate SIP telephony: To have a VoIP call performed in case of an alarm, the checkbox needs to be activated. - Local account: No SIP user data is required if telephone calls are to be made within the local network only (for example, to softphones installed on computers). - SIP user name, SIP ID, SIP password, Registrar: Enter the user data that you received from your SIP provider upon registration into the appropriate fields (SIP User Name, SIP ID, SIP Password and Registry).